jairosghquled/jairosghquled/README.md

 <p>
   <img src="disc.png" width="180" align="left">

-  okay lets do this one more time yeah? yo, im jai or jairo, also known as lovednotes. im 16-year-old self-studying ICT to become a scripter. im the proud owner of the Nishikiyama-gumi, a PonyTown yakuza clan. i make animations, read manga, write, and learn japanese in my free time. im determined to build a life of my own despite coming from a harsh past. my favorite color is dusty blue.
+  okay lets do this one more time yeah? yo, im jai or jairo, also known as lovednotes. im 16-year-old self-studying ICT to become a scripter. im the proud owner of the Nishikiyama-gumi, a PonyTown yakuza clan. i make animations, read manga, write, and learn japanese in my free time. im determined to build a life of my own despite coming from a harsh past. my favorite color is dusty blue. my aesthetic is dark acubi/dark grunge.

 金は好意を買う。忠誠は信頼を得る。
 </p>